damianwalsh/damianwalsh.github.io/content/posts/creating-connections-with-music-and-technology/creating-connections-with-music-and-technology.md

 }
 ```

 With this basic setup, I can display people, places, and events connected to specific releases on templates.
-As I discovered earlier, [Filters](https://www.11ty.dev/docs/filters/) can handle simple transformations like alphabetic and date sorting, but more interestingly, they can also be used to create pathways to other releases that share the same people, places, and events.
+As I discovered earlier, [Filters](#filters) can handle simple transformations, but more interestingly, they can also be used to create pathways to other releases that share the same people, places, and events.

 ```js
 eleventyConfig.addFilter("releasesWithMemoryConnections", function(allReleases, currentRelease) {